-Use the Cloud Profile Manager to create a new cloud profile automatically.
-Or, create a cloud profile by importing settings from your Oracle Cloud Infrastructure configuration file into the Cloud Profile Manager.
+You can use the Cloud Profile Manager to create a new cloud profile automatically or to create a cloud profile by importing settings from your Oracle Cloud Infrastructure configuration file.
+Perform the following steps to create a new cloud profile automatically:

-Perform the following steps to create a new cloud profile:
+- 1. Click the Add icon and specify a Name for the profile.

-- 1. Click the Add icon and specify a Name for the profile. - 2.
-Click Properties and specify the following property values for the profile:
+- 2. Click Properties and specify the following property values for the profile:

 - Compartment OCID

 - Fingerprint of the public key

 - Location of the private key on the client device

 - (Optional) Passphrase for the private key, if the key is encrypted

 - Region OCID

 - Tenancy OCID

 - User OCID